andreipope/codestart/docs/python/simple-games/number-guessing/read-from-the-keyboard.md

 ---
-sidebar_position: 2
+sidebar_position: 4
-slug: /python/simple-games/number-guessing/read-standard-input
+slug: /python/simple-games/number-guessing/read-from-keyboard
-description: Read from the standard input.
 ---

-# Read from the Standard Input
+# Read from the Keyboard

 The `input` function in Python is a built-in function used to read a string from the standard input (usually the keyboard).
 It prompts the user to enter some data and returns that data as a string.
 The `input` function takes an optional parameter, which is the prompt message displayed to the user.
 This message appears on the screen to instruct the user what they should input.

-The most important aspect of the input function to understand is that it always returns the input as a string, regardless of whether the user types in numbers or letters.
+Note that the `input` function returns the input as a string, regardless of whether the user types in numbers or letters.

-In the example code below, the user's name is captured as a string and then used directly in a greeting message.
-No matter what the user inputs, it is treated as a string:
+In the example code below, the user's name is captured as a string and then used in a greeting message:

 ```python
 name = input("What is your name? ")